Use Teams chat in Customer Service

 Use suggested contacts

 The suggested contacts list displays users who are connected or have interacted with the record.
-Suggested contacts might include a team admin or members who've logged an activity in the record timeline, and so forth.
+Suggested contacts might include a team administrator or members who have logged an activity in the record timeline, and so forth.
 There are two different types of suggestions: AI-based and rules-based.
 For more information, see Use suggested contacts to collaborate with the right coworkers.

 Connect a Teams channel to a record